Student Employment Opportunities

-On-Campus jobs: International students must be currently enrolled in as least 12 units and can begin work their first semester on campus,.
+On-Campus jobs: International students must be currently enrolled in at least 12 units and can begin work their first semester on campus.
 Students must be in good standing (2.0 GPA) with the ISSP office.
 International students are not eligible for Federal Work Study jobs.

 Off-Campus jobs: Please check with your international student advisor as to your eligibility to work in the U.S.